ibm-cloud-docs/cloud-object-storage/libraries/node.md

 The object can support 100 legal holds:

-*  A legal hold identifier is a string of maximum length 64 characters and a minimum length of 1 character.
+*  A legal hold identifier is a string of maximum length 64 characters and a minimum length of one character.
 Valid characters are letters, numbers, `!`, `_`, `.`, `*`, `(`, `)`, `-` and `.
-* If the addition of the given legal hold exceeds 100 total legal holds on the object, the new legal hold will not be added, a `400` error is returned.
+* If the addition of the given legal hold exceeds 100 total legal holds on the object, then the new legal holdis not added.
+Instead, a `400` error is returned.
-* If an identifier is too long it will not be added to the object and a `400` error is returned.
+* If an identifier is too long, it is not added to the object and a `400` error is returned.
-* If an identifier contains invalid characters, it will not be added to the object and a `400` error is returned.
+* If an identifier contains invalid characters, it is not added to the object and a `400` error is returned.
 * If an identifier is already in use on an object, the existing legal hold is not modified and the response indicates the identifier was already in use with a `409` error.
 * If an object does not have retention period metadata, a `400` error is returned and adding or removing a legal hold is not allowed.